Thank you for reading our post, please rate this article at the end.

 How full should a fishing reel be?

-Can you put heavier line on a rod?
+Can you put a heavier line on a rod?

-It is important to use the right line for corresponding power.
-If you use too light of a line on a heavier rod, you are in much more danger of breaking the line on a fish.
-If you use too heavy of line on a light rod, you could possibly break the rod.
+It is important to use the right line for the corresponding power.
+If you use too light a line on a heavier rod, you are in much more danger of breaking the line on a fish.
+If you use too heavy a line on a light rod, you could break the rod.

 How heavy should my fishing line be?